JonHMChan/flask-app-3/README.md

  - The teams API allows for all basic REST: get all teams, get one team, create a team, delete a team, update an entire team, update a team partially
 2. **Search** (`localhost:5000/search`) - You will need to write the back end for this route (`app.py`) and use Jinja to render the results (`/templates/search.html`):
  - In the back end, requirements are laid out in comments.
 There are additional requirements if you finish early.
+ - Your search page should show the number of results, the original query, and a ranked list of all the results.
+ - Each search result should have a working link to its detail page, specify what type of item it is (pokemon or team), and a description.
  - When rendering the results, do NOT use JavaScript or AJAX.